mdn/content/files/en-us/web/api/fedcm_api/idp_integration/index.md

 ### What if the browser and the IdP login status become out of sync?

 Despite the Login Status API informing the browser of the IdP's login status, it is possible for the browser and IdP to become out of sync.
-For example, the IdP session might expire, meaning that a user account ends up signed out without the application having a chance to set the login status to `"logged-out"`.
-When federated sign-in is attempted, a request will then be made to the IdP's accounts list endpoint but no available accounts will be returned because the session is no longer available.
+For example, the IdP sessions might expire, meaning that all user accounts end up signed out but the login status is still set to `"logged-in"` (the application was not able to set the login status to `"logged-out"`).
+In such a case, when federated sign-in is attempted, a request will be made to the IdP's accounts list endpoint but no available accounts will be returned because the session is no longer available.

-In such a case, the browser can dynamically let a user sign in to the IdP, providing an option for them to open the IdP's sign-in page in a dialog (the sign-in URL is found in the IdP's [config file](#provide_a_config_file_and_endpoints)).
+When this occurs, the browser can dynamically let a user sign into the IdP by opening the IdP's sign-in page in a dialog (the sign-in URL is found in the IdP's [config file](#provide_a_config_file_and_endpoints) `login_url` field).
 The exact nature of this flow is up to the browser; for example, [Chrome handles it like this](https://developers.google.com/privacy-sandbox/blog/fedcm-chrome-120-updates#what_if_the_user_session_expires_let_the_user_sign_in_through_a_dynamic_login_flow).

 Once the user is signed in to the IdP, the IdP should: